 Gathering Data-First projects

-Below, I will briefly describe each of the projects in the list, in a rough order of “project fame and Data-First-ness”!
-I also pose some questions that I personally would like to discuss with their creators (within a putative Data-First forum)…
+Below, I will briefly describe each of the projects in the list, in a rough order of “project fame and Data-First-ness”, with some grouping for similarity.
+I also have a section to discuss how the Chat Challenge above may be attempted.

 Summary: Dynamicland’s philosophy is “be present on-site” and “physical” computing: you interact with physical objects in collaboration with others also physically present.
 Those physical objects are effectively enhanced with computation abilities.
 There’s a focus on numerical and graphical data types.